-- Academic Paper: Please write a two-page academic review of your research interests and educational concerns and how they might align with current research in one of five areas of scholarly work.
+- Research Statement: Please write a two-page statement of your research interests and educational concerns and how they might align with current research in one of five areas of scholarly work.
 Please follow the format and directions outlined in this template.

 - Three letters of recommendation: Two of the three letters should come from college/university faculty who has direct, detailed knowledge of your academic ability and performance.
 The third letter should come from a professional in the field - in some sort of formal, supervisory relationship to you - who has direct, detailed knowledge of your ability and performance in teaching or other form of clinical work related to your professional role, such as guidance counselor, speech-language pathologist, etc.

 - Official GRE scores: Your scores should be sent directly from the Testing Agency.
 The URI Institutional Code is 3919.
 GRE scores must be within the last 5 years and received by the URI Graduate School by the January 31 deadline.
 Please note that it takes approximately 3 weeks for scores to be sent to URI and processed by the Graduate School.

 - Transcripts: Two copies of official transcripts from all colleges and universities attended, whether or not you completed a degree program, are required.
 Please note: This requirement differs from the requirement of the URI Graduate School.
 Official transcripts should in a sealed envelope and signed by the registrar at the issuing institution.
 Please send them to: